Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

     Increase your Dexterity score by 1, to a maximum of 20.

-- **Piercing**
+- **Dual Wielding**

-    When you roll a 1 or 2 on a damage die for an attack made with firearms, you can reroll the die and must use the new roll, even if the new roll is a 1 or a 2.
+    When you make the extra attack of the Light weapon property, you can add your Ability Modifier to the damage of the extra attack if that attack is with a firearm that has the Light property.

 - **Quickshot**